Master-Assisted Channel Estimation for Cell-Free Massive MIMO Networks: System Model

 \section{System Model}

 We consider a CFmMIMO network with $L$ APs, each equipped with $N$ antennas, and $K$ single-antenna UEs.
-For simplicity, we adopt the canonical CFmMIMO model, where all APs jointly serve all UEs \cite{ngo2017cell}.
+For simplicity, we adopt the canonical CFmMIMO model, where all APs jointly serve all UEs.
 Our analysis can be easily extended for user-centric CFmMIMO, where each UE is served by a subset of APs \cite{demir2021foundations}.
 The APs are connected to a central processing unit (CPU) through ideal fronthaul links.
 The channel between UE $k$ and AP $j$ in coherence block $b$ is denoted by $\bmr{h}_{j,k}[b] \in \C^{N}$ and the collective channel of UE $k$ to all APs in coherence block $b$ is denoted by $\bmr{h}_{k}[b] = ^T \in \C^{LN}$.
 We consider that the channels are constant over coherence blocks of $\tau_c$ samples.
 Since we only focus on channel estimation, we assume that $\tau_p = \tau_c$ samples are used for channel estimation in all coherence blocks.
-We adopt the design of the pilot transmission phase outlined in \cite{pourya}.
+We adopt the pilot transmission phase design outlined in \cite{pourya}, which eliminates the need for pilot assignment algorithms and introduces inter-AP signal correlation, as demonstrated in \hyperref[sec:cntr]{Section \ref{sec:cntr}}.
 Specifically, in each coherence block $b$, UE $k$ chooses at random one pilot signal $\phi_{t_k[b]} \in \C^{\tau_p}$ out of $\tau_p$ mutually orthogonal pilot signals, where $t_k[b]\in\{1, \dots, \tau_p\}$ denotes the pilot index chosen by UE $k$ in coherence block $b$, and $\norm{\bmr{\phi}_{t_k[b]}}^2 = \tau_p$.
 Furthermore, UE $k$ scales its pilot signal using a scaling factor $\gamma_k[b] \in \{-1,+1\}$ in coherence block $b$, where $\gamma_k[b]=-1$ with probability $1/2$ and $\gamma_k[b]=+1$ with probability $1/2$.
-Henceforth, the index $b$ refers to the index of the coherence block.
+Henceforth, the index $b$ denotes the coherence block index.